The SECURE 2.0 Act has already made significant changes to the way U.S. retirement plans operate—and more are on the horizon.

 Below, you’ll find answers to common SECURE 2.0 questions.
 For more, view the full list of questions.

 Some provisions went into effect in 2022, while others will continue to go into effect through 2033.
-Some of the changes are voluntary, others are mandatory.

 In many cases, further guidance from the IRS and U.S. Department of Labor (DOL) is required to fully understand and implement many of SECURE 2.0’s provisions.

-You should contact your Client Services Manager with any questions.
+Contact your Client Services Manager with any questions.

 Sentry provides ongoing support, including participant enrollment materials, email communications, notice preparation, and employee education.